bartosiewicz-b/Secure-Data/README.md

 # Secure Data

-Application that can save sensitive text in encrypted form, using special password and salt.
-Providing same password and salt will decrypt text and display it in console.
+Application that can save sensitive text in encrypted form, using special password.
+Providing same password will decrypt text and display it in console.

 ### How to use